nondejus/AwesomeUnityCommunity/README.md

 * [SteamVR Enabler](https://github.com/demonixis/SteamVREnabler "") - A tool to enable or disable the SteamVR runtime.
 * [VRTK_MouseGrab](https://github.com/ousttrue/VRTK_MouseGrab "") - VRTK SDK sample.
 * [VRChat Counter](https://github.com/aytimothy/VRChat_Counter "") - A simple counter in VRChat that is network-friendly.
+* [UnityViveTrackerExample](https://github.com/WhiteNoise/UnityViveTrackerExample "") - Example of using the Vive trackers to control a character and record it to a generic animation. (#ANIMATION)

 ## Mixed Reality <a name="mixed-reality"></a>